gyrdym/ml_algo/README.md

 This argument activates collecting costs per each optimization iteration, and you can see the cost values right after the model creation.

-### Evaluate performance of the model
+### Evaluate the performance of the model

-Assume, we chose really good hyperprameters.
+Assume, we chose really good hyperparameters.
 In order to validate this hypothesis let's use CrossValidator instance created before:

 ````dart